-A good credit score is usually defined as anything from 660 to 719, based on the standard 300 to 850 scale.
-A score of 720+ is thought to be excellent, while scores from 620 to 659 are fair.
-And if you’re curious about whether you have good credit, you can check your latest credit score for free on WalletHub.Got Good Credit?
-Check Now - 100% Free
+A good credit score is a credit score of 700 to 749, based on the standard 300-to-850 scale.
+More than 14% of people have a good credit score, by that definition.
+A score of 750 or above is considered excellent credit, while scores from 640 to 699 are fair.
+If you’re curious about whether or not you have good credit, you can check your latest credit score for free on WalletHub.See If You Have a Good Credit Score – 100% Free

-Below, you can learn more about what having good credit really means, why it matters, how much money it saves you and more.
+Below, you can learn more about what having good credit really means, why it matters, how much money it can save you, and more.
 Just remember that individual lenders have the final say on whether a credit score is good, or at least good enough for approval.
 So there isn’t one standard definition.

 Here’s how good credit scores compare to the rest of the range: